 Going to be early doesn’t guarantee sleep, but it makes it a whole lot more likely than if you stay up late.

 The next thing is to create a bedtime ritual that supports the winding down your mind and body so it’s easier to fall asleep.
+We do this for little kids.
+But we don’t ever grow out of the need for winding down.

 Light helps regulate the hormone melatonin, which regulates our wake/sleep patterns.
 Bright sunlight in the morning and during the day helps reduce melatonin and wake us up.
 As the light fades, melatonin rises to get us ready for sleep.